nkostopoulos/StochasticsLabPublic/README.md

 # StochasticsLabPublic
 Repo for Stochastic Processes &amp; Optimization Lab (Public Repo)
 2019: Code for the 2019 Course
-2020: Code for the 2020 Course (laboratory exercised provided as Jupyter Notebooks)
+2020: Code for the 2020 Course (laboratory exercises provided as Jupyter Notebooks)